Andrea Knupp Receives 2018 Golden Note Award

 Thank you to Andrea for your many years of service to the Greensboro Symphony Guild.

-2016 Barbara Cone Award Presented to Kathy Manning
+2018 Barbara Cone Award Presented to Andrea Alemanni

-The BRAVO award was established in 2004 to recognize a member in good standing who has been in the Guild five years or less and has given extensive volunteer service.
+The Greensboro Symphony Guild presented Guild member Betsy Craft with the prestigious Bravo Award at the Guild luncheon on September 20.
+Established in 2004, the Bravo Award recognizes a member who has been in the Guild five years or less and has given extensive volunteer service.